khanshoaib3/minecraft-access/doc/FEATURES.md

 ## Camera Controls

+Like most 3D games, you can rotate the camera 360 degrees freely in the Minecraft with mouse, and the direction you look is the direction to go forward while your press the W key.
 This feature allows you to control the camera (your in-game facing direction and crosshair) through the keyboard.
 The mod will automatically report the current direction as the camera moves, such as "North" "South East" "Up" "Down" "Straight".